LiaTemplates/KekuleJS/README.md

 ```

 # `@Kekule.periodicTable`
 This macro adds a periodic table to the current liaScript page.
-(It has no arguments).

-# `@Kekule.periodicTable`
-This macro adds a periodic table to the current liaScript page.

 The first argument of the macro can be used for making the table large.